geeky-biz/strapi-plugin-components-usage-info/README.md

 - If the selected component is directly not part of a collection, but instead part of another component that belongs to the collection, such relationships (upto any depth level) are taken into consideration.
 - Locales are also taken into consideration and displayed.
 - Only published records are considered.
 Draft versions or older versions of the records are not considered.
+- This plugin works with Strapi v5.0.0 onwards.
+It does not support earlier Strapi versions.

 ## Bugs
 For any bugs, please create an issue [here](https://github.com/geeky-biz/strapi-plugin-components-usage-info/issues).